This content applies to England only.

 What is a regulated tenancy?

-Regulated tenants have stronger rights against eviction than most other private tenants.
+Regulated tenants (also known as 'fair rent' tenants) have stronger rights against eviction than most other private tenants.
 You are likely to be a regulated tenant if:

 - you moved in before 15 January 1989, and